St. Louis Cathedral#7 in Best Things To Do in New Orleans

 As the centerpiece of the French Quarter, St. Louis Cathedral is one of New Orleans' most recognizable landmarks.
 The oldest cathedral in North America, St. Louis Cathedral was originally built in the early 1700s.
 The structure standing today is actually the third cathedral built on this spot, since the first two were destroyed.
 Religious services are still held here, as well as numerous cultural events, including free concerts.
-Even if you're not interested in attending a service, past visitors urge you to take a peek inside.
-"A beautiful piece of unique religious architecture in the middle of the French Quarter.
-Definitely worth walking through," one TripAdvisor user noted.
+Even if you're not interested in attending a service, past visitors urge you to take a peek inside, describing it as "beautiful inside and out."

 After touring the cathedral and the Old Ursuline Convent (the oldest building in the Mississippi Valley), consider strolling through St. Anthony's Garden to see the impressive statue of the Sacred Heart of Jesus.
 The garden also has a memorial to 30 French ship crew members who lost their lives to yellow fever in 1857.

 Reachable via the Riverfront Streetcar to the Dumaine Station, The St. Louis Cathedral is free and open to the public every day from at 8:30 a.m. to 4 p.m.
 You can purchase a brochure for a self-guided tour for $1 at the entrance, or you can join a guided tour.
 Tours are led by volunteer docents and are available upon request.
 For more information about upcoming events and the cathedral's far-reaching history, visit the St. Louis Cathedral website.

 More Best Things To Do in New Orleans